YJonmo/PhysicsSummer/CameraPython/Readme.md

 - cameraClientTest.py: A client which connects to the Raspberry Pi cameraServerTest.py script, and remotely controls the camera module.

+- cameraClientGUI.py: Similar functionality to cameraClientTest.py, but runs with a GUI instead of command-line.

 - picamCommand.py: A script which runs indefinitely, and controls the camera module locally from the Raspberry Pi.

 - picamTest.py: A set of test functions for the image mode of the camera module.